Directed Reading Program

 Spring 2019 Program

 There are eight graduate student mentors offering eight projects.
 Up to five projects will run.
-You can apply online.
-The deadline to apply is Monday, January 21, 2019.
-Each participating student will give a 20-minute presentation on their project at the end of the spring semester (date to be announced).
+Each participating student will give a 20-minute presentation on their project on Monday, May 6, 2019, from 5pm - 7:30pm in Goldsmith 317.
 Pizza and other refreshments will be served; all are welcome to come.

 Project descriptions, Spring 2019